bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 * `trip_id` =`t_75384_b_219_tn_1`: the bus frequency on route 1341 is changed between 6am (21600sec) and 10am (36000sec) to a 5minute frequency-schedule (900sec).
 * `trip_id` = `t_75384_b_219_tn_2`: the bus frequency on route 1341 is changed between 5pm (61200sec) and 8pm (72000sec) to a 5minute frequency-schedule (900sec).
 * Buses operating on all other routes follow the original non-frequency schedule

+You will note that to define several discrete service periods for a *same* route, there must be several rows in the input file with *different* `trip_id`s from this same route for each new service period.

 ### 4. Mass Transit Fare Adjustment